LukaKaranovic/surrounded/docs/logicaldesign.md

 ### <a name="physim"></a>8.1 Implementation decisions

 The question we asked ourselves in the beginning was which game engine we would like to work with.
-Our options at the time were Godot, Unreal, and Unity.
-The decision was unity, however there was some speculation early on to have Godot be our engine as it featured c++.
+Our main options at the time were Godot, Unreal, and Unity.
+The decision was Unity, however there was some speculation early on to have Godot be our engine as it is very beginner friendly.

-Because we wanted to use Unity as our engine, the mandatory step was to use C# as our main language of choice, and use any pre-built assets given to us by unity to create physics, sprites, and projectiles without the necessity of having to form many class/object designs from scratch.
+Because we wanted to use Unity as our engine, the mandatory step was to use C# as our main language of choice, and use any pre-built assets given to us by Unity to create physics, sprites, and projectiles without the necessity of having to form many class/object designs from scratch.

 ### <a name="physobj"></a>8.2 Object model